Blog

 • Subscriptions: Charging a recurring fee for ongoing access to premium features or content.

-• Paid Downloads (Premium): A classic model where users pay a one-time fee upfront to download your app.
+• Paid downloads (Premium): Charging a one-time fee upfront to download the app.

 Understanding the Monetization Landscape